I have no health insurance, what are my options?

 Medicare is a federal insurance program available to those:

-- Younger than 65 years with a disability who have received Social Security Disability Insurance (SSDI) for at least 24 months
+• Younger than 65 years with a disability and have received Social Security Disability Insurance (SSDI) for at least 24 months

 Medicare enrollees pay part of costs through deductibles for hospital and other costs.
 Small monthly premiums are required for non-hospital coverage.

-Medicare's open enrollment period is October 15 – December 7.
+• Medicare’s open enrollment period is October 15 – December 7.
 During this time, all people who have Medicare can make changes to their health plans and prescription drug coverage.
+To find out how to make such changes, visit medicare.gov, or call 1-800-MEDICARE.

-For more information, including resources to help you compare coverage options and costs, check current enrollment, or enroll in coverage, go to medicare.gov or call 1-800-MEDICARE
+For more information on Medicare, including resources to help you compare coverage options and costs, check current enrollment, or enroll in coverage, you can call 1-800-MEDICARE.

 Medicaid

-Medicaid is a state-based assistance program serving people with a low income.
-(The program has guidelines for incomes that qualify.)
-Patients usually pay nothing for covered medical expenses, although a small copayment may be required.
+Medicaid is a state-based assistance program serving low-income people under the age of 65.
+Patients usually pay no part of costs for covered medical expenses, although a small co-payment may be required.

-Each state sets its own guidelines regarding eligibility and services, so contact your local Medicaid office directly for help setting up appointments or interviews needed to expedite the process.
+Each state sets its own guidelines regarding eligibility and services so you should contact your local Medicaid office directly.
+Contact the relevant benefit offices to set up any appointments or interviews needed to expedite the process.

 Be aware of any deadlines or important documentation that you may need to provide and keep accurate records of everyone you are in contact with.
-If you are unsure of your eligibility, it is best to fill out the application and have a caseworker or legal aid office review your application before you submit it.
+If you are unsure of your eligibility, it is best to apply and have a caseworker or legal aid office review your application before submission.

-The ACA provided all states with the option to expand their Medicaid programs.
-As of 2022, 39 states have expanded their programs.
-For information regarding the Medicaid program in your state, you can call the Centers for Medicare and Medicaid Services (CMS) at 1-877-267-2323 or visit Medicaid.gov
+The Affordable Care Act (ACA) provided all states with the option to expand their Medicaid programs.
+Currently, 28 states have expanded their programs.
+For information regarding the Medicaid program in your state, you can call the Centers for Medicare and Medicaid Services (CMS) at 1-877-267-2323 or visit www.medicaid.gov.

 Children's Health Insurance Program (CHIP)

-People under 18 years of age may qualify for coverage under their state's Children's Health Insurance Program (CHIP).
-CHIP provides health coverage to nearly eight million children in families with incomes too high to qualify for Medicaid but too low to afford private coverage.
+If an individual is under 18 years of age, they may qualify for coverage under their state’s Children’s Health Insurance Program (CHIP).
+CHIP provides health coverage to nearly 8 million children in families with incomes too high to qualify for Medicaid, but can’t afford private coverage.

-Eligibility is determined by each state and is based on income and disability.
-Each state's CHIP program may have a different name.
-It is important to note that your child may qualify for CHIP coverage even if denied Medicaid.
+Eligibility is determined by each state and is income and disability based.
+Each state’s CHIP or SCHIP program may have a different name.
+It is important to note that your child may qualify for SCHIP coverage even if denied Medicaid.

 Children may also be eligible for some disability benefits from Supplemental Security Income.

-Additionally, under the Affordable Care Act, young adults are able to remain on their parents' health insurance plan until age 26.
+Additionally, under the Affordable Care Act, many young adults are now able to remain on their parents’ health insurance plan until age 26.

-If you are looking for more information on health insurance or have a specific question, our Information Specialists are available Monday through Friday from 9 am to 8 pm ET at 800-539-7309
+If you are looking for more information on insurance or have a specific question, our information specialists are available business weekdays, Monday through Friday, toll-free at 800-539-7309 from 9am to 8pm ET.

-Additionally, the Reeve Foundation maintains fact sheets on Social Security as well as Medicare and Medicaid.
+Additionally, the Reeve Foundation maintains fact sheets on social security as well as Medicare and Medicaid with additional resources from trusted Reeve Foundation sources.
 Check out our repository of fact sheets on hundreds of topics ranging from state resources to secondary complications of paralysis.

 We encourage you to reach out to the following organizations for more information: